 How to Write a Great Blog Post

 Have you ever wondered what makes a blog post great?
 Several elements go into writing a great blog post.
-Sometimes you read a post and learn a lot; other times, you read one and wish you had the time back because you got nothing new.
+Sometimes, you read a post and learn a lot; other times, you read one and wish you had the time back because you got nothing new.
 Right?
-You absolutely don't want to do that on your blog or your ideal customer, and Google won't be happy.
-You have to have content that's helpful and provides value to win with Google's algorithm in 2023.
+You don't want to do that on your blog or your ideal customer, and Google won't be happy.
+You have to have helpful content that provides value to win with Google's algorithm in 2023.

 What Makes a Great Blog Post?